Dedalus93/CryptoMiningInfo---Swift/README.md

 <br />
 <p align="center">
   <p align="center">
-    Do you need the most important info of the top 10 crypto on the world!
+    Do you need the most important info of the top 10 crypto on the world?
 This is the right app!
   </p>
 </p>